simonmysun/ell/docs/Configuration.md

 Specifying `ELL_CONFIG` in the file provided with the `-c` / `--config` option will not work since looking for the config file is not recursive.

+If you are running ell in a relatively hostile environment, it is recommended to load the environment variables from an encrypted file.
+This can be done by using a third-party tool. (related: #18)

 ## Configurable variables

 The following variables can be set in the configuration files, environment variables: